tete1030/openwrt-fastbuild-actions/README.md

 ###### Use github-repo-dispatcher to rebase building environment

-To trigger rebase the incremental builder with SSH debugger enabled:
+To trigger rebasing the incremental builder with SSH debugger enabled:
 1. Open your forked repo
 2. Click "Repo Dispatch" or "Deploy" at the top right corner (install at [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher))
 3. Fill `build-inc` in "Type/Task" prompt